-Whether related to culture or differences in training and work experience, immigrants to Sweden have severe problems successfully entering into the labor market.
-Sweden shares this problem with a large number of countries but it has proven to be exceptionally inept at this aspect of integration.
+Whether related to culture or differences in training and work experience, immigrants to Sweden have for a long time experienced severe problems in entering the labor market.
+Sweden shares this problem with a large number of countries but it has proven to be inept at addressing this aspect of integration.
 The large number of unemployed immigrants erodes integration policies to a great extent and this will be a major challenge for policymakers in the future.